angelxuanchang/nlp-class/hw2.md

 is marked as correct.

-The overall score reported is the precision score over the entire data set which is described in detail in the Accuracy section below.
+The overall score reported is the precision score over the entire data set which is described in detail in the "Check your performance" section below.

 Your solution should produce exactly 10 guesses for each lexical substitution just like the default solution.

 ## The Challenge

-Your task is to _improve the accuracy as much as possible_.
-The score is explained in detail in the Accuracy section below.
+Your task is to _improve the performance as much as possible_.
+The score is explained in detail in the "Check your performance" section below.
 You can only use the pre-trained word vectors file that has been provided to you as described in the `Default solution` section above.
 You cannot use any other word vectors or word embeddings.